We don’t support this browser anymore.

 Our view

-Some estimates suggest close to 80% of iPhone users in the US are on models that are over 3 years old.
-None of which will be able to tap into the new AI tools.
+Many iPhone users in the US are on models that are over 3 years old, none of which will be able to tap into the new AI tools.
 The hope for Apple is that there’s enough substance in the new features to drive a multi-year upgrade cycle – we think that could be the case.

 Partnering with OpenAI brings a large model to Apple products, while the team focused on smaller on-device models to work in tandem.
 That’s significantly cheaper and keeping as much data as possible on-device helps Apple squash some of the privacy concerns users may have had.

-Away from the AI craze, May’s second-quarter results beat modest expectations.
-A note of caution stems from competition in China after back-to-back quarters of revenue declines.
+Away from the AI craze, a note of caution stems from competition in China after several quarters of revenue declines.
 Other big names like Huawei are directly challenging Apple and capturing a portion of local market revenue in the process.
 Some of these rivals boast larger installed product bases and more attractive prices.

-We're also encouraged by progress in Services - things like the Appstore and Apple Music.
+Despite a slight disappointment in Services growth in the fourth quarter, we still view this as a key driver of profit moving forward.
+Services includes things like the App Store and Apple Music.
 This area of the business is higher margin because adding new users doesn't involve the same costs as building a MacBook or iPhone.
 But for Services to reach its full potential, it relies on growing hardware sales occurring in the first place.

 While there are some extra risks to be considered, Apple's biggest asset remains its brand.
 The sheer scale of Apple's sales is testament to the grip that the shiny embossed piece of fruit has on global consumers.
 The loyal customer base means that there's an element of revenue visibility other businesses simply don't have.

 Overall, we think Apple remains strong.
 It wasn’t first past the post in the AI race, but the cautious approach could end up being a shrewd move.
-We see further upside if new features drive a multi-year upgrade cycle, but we must caution that fancy new features aren’t a magic wand.
-Consumer finances are still under pressure, Asia remains a tough battleground, and there are no guarantees.
+We see further upside if AI features drive a multi-year upgrade cycle, but we must caution that this isn’t a magic wand.
+Economic conditions in the US are on a knife edge, Asia remains a tough battleground, and there are no guarantees.

 Environmental, social and governance (ESG) risk